A Model for the Future of Philanthropy!

 Small Business Development

 While we employ some of the same strategies as traditional community foundations such as grantmaking and donor fund development, we have moved far beyond the confines of traditional community philanthropy.
-Unwavering in our commitment to serve as a conduit, rather than a container of philanthropic resources, St. Croix Foundation has found a distinctive sweet spot as a hybrid foundation functioning as both philanthropic OPERATOR and GRANTMAKER.
+Unwavering in our commitment to serving as a conduit, rather than a container of philanthropic resources, St. Croix Foundation functions as both a philanthropic OPERATOR and GRANTMAKER.

 Despite being unendowed and sitting in a blind spot not recognized by traditional philanthropy, since our modest beginnings over 30 years ago, SCF has been a conduit of over $42 million in strategic investments into the U.S. Virgin Islands.
 Our broad wingspan and progressive format have enabled us to also build an impressive portfolio of successful programming comparable to organizations 10 times our size.